-Non-U.S. government-backed corporate fixed maturity investments are considered Level 2 by the Company and had a weighted average yield to maturity of 1.5% and a weighted average credit quality of AAA at December 31, 2010.
-Non-U.S. government-backed fixed maturity investments are primarily priced by pricing vendors who employ proprietary discounted cash flow models to value the securities.
+Non-U.S. government-backed corporate fixed maturity investments are considered Level 2 by the Company and had a weighted average effective yield of 1.4% and a weighted average credit quality of AAA at December 31, 2011.
+Non-U.S. government-backed fixed maturity investments are primarily priced by pricing services who employ proprietary discounted cash flow models to value the securities.
 Key quantitative inputs for these models are daily observed benchmark curves for treasury, swap and high issuance credits.
-The pricing vendor then applies a credit spread for each security which is developed by in-depth and real time market analysis.
-For securities in which trade volume is low, the pricing vendor utilizes data from more frequently traded securities with similar attributes.
+The pricing services then apply a credit spread for each security which is developed by in-depth and real time market analysis.
+For securities in which trade volume is low, the pricing services utilize data from more frequently traded securities with similar attributes.
 These models may also be supplemented by daily market and credit research for international markets.